Oxer11/Geo-fencing/README.md

 ### Alg.
 1: R-tree + Brute-Force

 [R-tree](https://en.wikipedia.org/wiki/R-tree) is a tree data structure used for storing spatial data indexes in an efficient manner.
 R-trees are highly useful for spatial data queries and storage, especially for processing rectangles.
+We have empolyed R-tree template in https://github.com/nushoin/RTree for this problem.

 In this problem, we combine R-tree and ray-method to derive a brute-force solution.
 For operation 1, 2, 6, we treat points as small rectangles and then put them into R-tree via corresponding operations.
 And for operation 3, 4, 5, we approximate polygons with their bounding rectangles.
 In this way, all operations about points and polygons are transformed to rectangle operations in R-tree.
 For query 3, we first select those rectangles intersecting with query one and then apply ray-method to check whether the point locates in the polygons.